demisto/content/Packs/XsoarWebserver/Playbooks/playbook-xsoarwebserver-data-collection-response-tracking_README.md

 This playbook does not use any sub-playbooks.

 ### Integrations
-This playbook does not use any integrations.
+* XSOARWebServer

 ### Scripts
 * xsoar-ws-parse-context
-* xsoar-ws-poll-status_v2
+* xsoar-ws-poll-status

 ### Commands
+* xsoar-ws-get-action-status
 * setIncident
-* xsoar-ws-get-action-status

 ## Playbook Inputs
 ---